VladPodilnyk/network-prog/README.md

 # TCP/UDP server and client implementation

-This porject demonstrates realization of server-client communication based on different protocols: UDP or TCP.
+This project demonstrates an implementation of the client-server communication based on different protocols: UDP or TCP.

 ## Getting Started